BattmannWann/The-VizDoom-Experience/src/scenarios/CacodemonRecognition/wad_files/README.md

 # WAD Files Folder

-[WAD files](link_here) are the type of file used by DOOM for mapping.
-These contain all information about the map and its contents, along with [ACS Scripting Files](link_here) for extra map manipulation.
+[WAD files](https://vizdoom.farama.org/environments/creating_custom/) are the type of file used by DOOM for mapping.
+These contain all information about the map and its contents, along with [ACS Scripting Files](https://zdoom.org/wiki/ACS) for extra map manipulation.
+To access any ACS scripts, the WAD file MUST be opened in an editor, otherwise, there is no other way to view the ACS scripts.

 >***Important Side Note***: To recap, for all scenarios, there are levels of 'difficulty' in which the agents are trained on.
 Below details how the maps are structured to accommodate for this.